Over-the-Edge-Newspaper-Society/Event-Monitor/README.md

 - Each club is returned once with `clubName`, profile URL, and an `events` array containing the original extractor payload plus metadata like Instagram post URL, caption, and a stable DB identifier.
 - Ideal for feeding downstream pipelines without touching the original prompt results; your workflow can merge the wrapper metadata with other systems on import.

+### Full Backup Import/Export
+- Call `GET /export/full` (or the new “Download backup zip” button on the Setup tab) to generate an archive containing `instagram_monitor.db` and every file under `static/images/`.
+- Restore by uploading the archive through the dashboard or sending the file to `POST /import/full`; the backend replaces the SQLite database and cached images, then reapplies schema defaults.
+- The endpoint streams/consumes data on the server, so backups work the same in Docker or local development.

 ## Frontend Setup
 1. Install dependencies and start the Vite dev server:
    ```bash